cmsc388z/assignments/assignment1/assignment1.md

 // All implemented functions should be placed outside of the tests module `mod tests{}`

 #[cfg(test)] // This attribute tells Rust that the follow module `tests` is used for testing.
-mod tests {
+mod tests { // All unit tests should be included in this module.
-    // All unit tests should be included in this module.
+    use super::*; // This tells Rust that we will use the functions implemented above.
-    #[test]
+    #[test] // This attribute specifies that the following function is a unit test.
     fn test_transformation() -> {
         assert_eq!(transformation(beetle), bumblebee)
     }